jeroenboerma/Thermisch-model-blanke-geleiders/README.md

 - select single ambient temperature and single current.
 Result is a single curve.
 - select single ambient temperture and array of currents.
 Result is a plot with a curve per current.
 - select array of ambient temperature and single current.
 Result is a plot with a curve per ambient temperature.

+After selecting the ambient temperature and current empty arrays are created to fill in the for loop.
+The for-loop iterates over the array of Te or I and calls the warm-up curve for every combination of Te and I. The warm-up curves are plotted, and if there is more than one current value assigned, the dependency between the current and final temperature is plotted.
+The last plot shows the heat flows. "k" refers to the curve number if multple curves are plotted.

+IMPORTANT: This script can mainly be used to check whether the outcome of the model corresponds with values listed in load capacity tables.
+To determine the new load capacity it is better to use the next script.

+**The sixth script is Det_Imax.py**
+In this script you have THREE possibilities:
+- select single ambient temperature and single current.
+Result is a single curve.
+- select single ambient temperture and array of currents.
+Result is a plot with a curve per current.
+- select array of ambient temperature and single current.
+Result is a plot with a curve per ambient temperature.

+Also, fill in the nominal current as listed by the ABB pocket book.
+This script outputs load capacity values expressed either in ampere or percentage of the nominal current.
+To choose which one you want, put "Yes" or "No" behind I_want_the_load_capacity_in_percent_of_Inom.
+The script calculates the load capacity based on an heat balance, this happens inside the for-loop.
+After the loop, the relevant temperatures are set from Kelvin to degrees Celsius.
+Depending on which combination of ambient temperature and current the model outputs either a graph showing the relation between ambient temperature or maximum temperature versus the load capacity, or prints out a single value.

+**General remark**
+Script 1,2,3 and 4 are essential to run either script 5 or 6.
+5 and 6 themselves are independent of each other.
+My advise is to always have all 6 scripts open in consecutive order.
+When using the model, you should only need to change parameters in script 1 Properties.py and in script 5 or 6 I_vs_Te.py and Det_Imax.py.
+Only Temperature_profile.py is used to change the run time.